How to lower your heart disease risk

 Physical activity can help improve the following conditions, which also helps reduce your risk of developing heart disease:

 - The health of your heart and blood vessels

 - The ability to use insulin to lower your blood glucose

 Diabetes experts recommend doing aerobic exercise (raising your heart and breathing rate) for a total of 150 minutes each week.

 Stopping smoking is one way to cut your risk of developing heart disease and improve your overall health.
 In fact, 11 years after you stop, your risk will be the same as that of a person with type 2 diabetes who does not smoke.

 There are many support programmes available to help you stop smoking for good.
 Talk to your doctor about ways to help you stop smoking to reduce your heart disease risk.

-Regularly monitoring and recording your blood sugar levels is one way to effectively control your type 2 diabetes, while also managing your overall heart disease risk.
-Try using a diabetes monitoring diary to record your blood sugar levels.
+Regularly monitoring and recording your blood glucose levels is one way to effectively control your type 2 diabetes, while also managing your overall heart disease risk.
+Try using a diabetes monitoring diary to record your blood glucose levels.

 In addition, it is important that you visit your doctor regularly to have your blood pressure and cholesterol levels checked.
 This will help you and your doctor better manage your overall risk of heart disease.

 Talk to your doctor about heart disease